MOSES * EGYPT * SPAETH

 It is exciting to witness the special shock you have caused.
 Your books are absorbing and brilliant, and I am one of your admirers.
 Apart from your actual message the very books are a joy - both graphically and how they are communicated - and rhetorically.
 They are very well put together - and so well composed in the presenting.

-Archaeology and Middle East history is occupying me very much and I feel quite convinced that you are right.
+Archaeology and Middle East history are occupying me very much and I feel quite convinced that you are right.
 What an impressive work - about logically correct coherences.
 It is very good, and I mean every word.
 And if you should like so you are welcome to use them.
 I do look forward to reading your next volume - will it soon be published?

 Bjørn Andersen, Journalist MDJ (previously Danish National Broadcast, and at present the National Museum of Denmark, Department of Archaeology) Copenhagen - biorn@mail.dk - (21.Apr.2003)